What is a Mens Shed?

-The programme which runs to November 2017 is designed to:
+The Groundwork NI programme is designed to:

 • Support the growth of new Men’s Sheds throughout Northern Ireland